-All content of EU-JER is subjected to peer-review and all articles published in EU-JER have undergone rigorous peer review (double blind peer review), by members of the editorial board and review panel.
-Editor makes a pre-assessment of the submitted manuscripts in terms of journal scope, manuscript format and research quality.
-If it is suitable for publication, editor directs the manuscript to two reviewers expert in the field of publication.
-After both reviewer’s feedback, editor decides if the manuscript will be rejected, needs revision or it can be published directly.
-A diagram which illustrates review and publishing process could be seen here.
+Peer Review Policy: All content of EU-JER is subject to peer-review.
+All articles published in EU-JER have undergone rigorous peer review (double-blind peer review), by members of the editorial board and the review panel.
+The EU-JER Editor first checks and evaluates the submitted manuscripts, examining its fit and quality regarding its significance, manuscript format, and research quality.
+If it is suitable for potential EU-JER publication, the editor directs the manuscript to two reviewers, with both of them being experts in the field.
+After both reviewers' feedback, the editorial board decides if the manuscript will be rejected, accepted with revisions needed, or accepted for publication.
+A diagram that illustrates the review and publishing process could be seen below.

-Peer reviewed papers will be sent to the corresponding author for corrections (if necessary).
-Proofs will be made available to corresponding authors before publishing.
-Proof papers should be returned to the publisher within three days.
+Peer reviewed feedback and results will be sent to the corresponding author for corrections (if necessary).
+Edits will be made available to corresponding authors before publishing.
+Edited/Revised papers should be returned to the publisher within three days.

 The practice of peer review is to ensure that only good science is published.
-All manuscripts sunmitted to EU-JER are peer reviewed following the procedure outlined below.
+All manuscripts submitted to EU-JER are peer reviewed following the procedure outlined below.

 Initial manuscript evaluation: The Editors first evaluate all manuscripts.
-It is rare, but it is possible for an exceptional manuscript to be accepted at this stage.
-Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
+It is rare but possible for an exceptional manuscript to be accepted at this stage.
+Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside of the aims and scope of the journal.
 Authors of manuscripts rejected at this stage will be informed within 2-3 weeks of receipt.

 How the referee is selected: Whenever possible, referees are matched to the paper according to their expertise.
 Our database is constantly being updated.
 We welcome suggestions for referees from the author though these recommendations are not necessarily used.